Home

 Kiddushim:

-Why not consider sponsoring a Kiddush?
-Do it yourself or with others.
+Why not consider sponsoring a Kiddush once we start having Kiddush after Shabbes services again?
+Sponsor one yourself or with others.
 Birthdays, anniversaries, Yahrtzeits and other occasions are great reasons.
 Helping with set up is greatly appreciated and needed.

 Monthly Bulletin:

-The deadline for announcements to go into the October Bulletin is 10:00 am on Monday September 27, 2010.
-If you miss the deadline but would like an announcement to be made verbally on Shabbat, please ensure that the text of your announcement is received by the executive by Friday.
+The deadline for announcements to go into the June 2023 Bulletin is 10:00 am on Tuesday, May 23, 2023.
+If you miss the deadline but would like an announcement to be made verbally on Shabbat, please ensure that the text of your announcement is received by the office by Thursday at noon.
 If using email, requests should be sent to: announcements@bethtefilah.org

 Tree of Life: